Looking for a supermarket in Amsterdam?

 Peak hours – Supermarkets in the Netherlands can get very busy in the early evenings and on Saturday mornings with long queues forming at the checkout.
 Try to avoid peak times if at all possible!

 Organic – Most supermarkets will sell a limited range of organic (bio) products in store.
-Amsterdam has a good number of dedicated organic stores – see Ekoplaza below or check our organic shopping guide to Amsterdam
+Amsterdam has a good number of dedicated organic stores – see Ekoplaza below or check our organic food shopping guide to Amsterdam

 Freebies – Some supermarkets offer customers free filter coffee or tea in store.
 You may also sometimes find samples of cheese and cold-cut meats.